mohitpai/journey-optimizer.en/help/using/configuration/ptr-records.md

 ### Processing {#processing}

-Several deliverability checks will be performed to verify that the new subdomain to associate with the IP address is valid. <!--The processing time is around **48h-72h**, and can take up to **7-10 days**.
-Learn more on the checks performed during the validation cycle in [this section](#create-message-preset).-->
+Several deliverability checks will be performed to verify that the new subdomain to associate with the IP address is valid. <!--The processing time is around **48h-72h**, and can take up to **7-10 days**.-->

 >[!NOTE]
 >